SuzukaDev/suzukadev.github.io/content/articles/content-tutorial/index.es.md

 +++
 # TODO traducir archetype (ES)
-title = 'Content Tutorial'
-date = '2025-05-13T20:18:50+02:00'
+title = 'Tutorial de Contenido' date = '2025-05-13T20:18:50+02:00'
-description = ""
-lastmod = '2025-05-13T20:18:50+02:00'
+description = "Explica como añadir contenido a la web" lastmod = '2025-05-13T20:18:50+02:00'
 # draft = true # if true (or not set), the page will be excluded in build
 private = false # If true, the article wont be listed and will only be visible by knowing its url